CodyBonner/reading-notes/Class01.md

 **How many do you need to create the smallest heading?**

 The smallest heading varies based on how many headings you have on your webpage.
-If you have two headings then two '#' symbols will create your smallest heading, however if you have five the max '#' then the fifth heading will be your smallest heading.
+If you have two headings then two '#' symbols will create your smallest heading, however if you have six the max '#' then the sixth heading will be your smallest heading.

 **When making text bold or italicized for emphasis, it is best practice to use which symbol?**